Netatalk/netatalk/INSTALL.md

   - libldap                          (for LDAP support)
   - libpam                           (for PAM support)
   - libtirpc or libquota             (for Quota support)
-  - nettle / WolfSSL                 (for Randnum and DHX UAM support)
+  - nettle / WolfSSL                 (for DHX UAM support)
   - tcpwrap                          (for TCP wrapper support)

 More details about dependencies can be found in the documentation at